rrueth/teleport/docs/2.0/admin-guide.md

 ## Integrating with Ansible

-Ansible is uses the OpenSSH client by default.
+Ansible uses the OpenSSH client by default.
 This makes it compatible with Teleport without any extra work, except configuring OpenSSH client to work with Teleport Proxy:

 * configure your OpenSSH to connect to Teleport proxy and user `tsh agent` socket
 * enable scp mode in the Ansible config file (default is `/etc/ansible/ansible.cfg`):